{{ summaryHeading }}

 How to Use This Tool:

-2. Select Production source.
-Use PVWatts or proposal annual kWh when you have first-year AC production, or Estimate from peak sun hours for a planning shortcut.
+3. Select the Production source.
+Use PVWatts or proposal annual kWh when you have first-year AC production, or use Estimate from peak sun hours for an early planning pass with Peak sun hours and Performance ratio.

-3. Enter Installed cost before incentives, Upfront rebates, and Tax credit or percentage incentive.
-Include only incentives you have verified for the project and ownership case.
+4. Fill in Installed cost before incentives, Upfront rebates, and Tax credit or percentage incentive.
+Enter only incentives that apply to the owner, address, project type, and timing.

-4. Set Retail electricity rate from the avoided all-in import rate, then choose Billing credit policy.
-For partial export or self-use-only cases, set Self-use share and, when shown, Export credit rate.
+5. Set Retail electricity rate, then choose the Billing credit policy.
+For Partial export credit or Self-use only, adjust Self-use share and, when shown, Export credit rate.

-5. Adjust Retail rate escalation, Production degradation, Annual maintenance or fees, and Analysis horizon to match the review period.
+6. Review Retail rate escalation, Production degradation, Annual maintenance or fees, and Analysis horizon.
+Keep the horizon between 1 and 40 years and match it to the period you are willing to evaluate.

 Interpreting Results:

-Modeled payback period is the first year fraction where cumulative net savings reaches the net upfront cost.
-Beyond horizon means the model never crosses that cost inside the selected analysis years.
+Modeled payback period is the first point where cumulative net savings reaches the net upfront cost.
+A result of Beyond horizon means the crossing did not occur inside the selected analysis years.
+It does not prove the system can never recover its cost.

 Technical Details: